+Marketing Associations.
 You Exist in a Competitive Market

-Although the directors of membership and marketing of these groups may beg to differ, the reality is that groups like these historically have left the ideas of competition and more to the point, taking share, up to the business world.
+Although the directors of membership and marketing of these groups may beg to differ.
+The reality is that groups like these historically have left the ideas of competition and more to the point, taking share, up to the business world.

 Choices and More Choices

 Groups that leave these ideas solely to the business world do so at their own peril.
-Activities such as work travel, evening children’s activities, working at home, church groups, working out, commuting, and the like are taking a larger piece of the typical individual’s time.
+Activities such as work travel, evening children’s activities.
+Working at home, church groups, working out, commuting, are taking a larger piece of the typical individual’s time.

-No longer do mountain bikers join a “generic” mountain biking association, they can join an international association, a local association, an association for off-road riders, and if they are a member of a police force, there is the IPMBA (International Police Mountain Bikers Association).
+No longer do mountain bikers join a “generic” mountain biking association.
+They can join an international association, a local association, an association for off-road riders.
+And, if they are a member of a police force, there is the IPMBA (International Police Mountain Bikers Association).

 Never Enough Time

-With so many organizations, associations, clubs, and groups people have to choose from, the hard truth is that if these organizations do not wish to whither on the vine and die, they must attract and retain new members – members that may otherwise choose another group or no group at all.
+With so many organizations, associations, clubs, and groups people have to choose from, the hard truth is that if these organizations do not wish to whither on the vine and die.
+They must attract and retain new members.
+Members that may otherwise choose another group or no group at all.

-“Stealing” Is Not Always Bad
+“Stealing” Is Not Always Bad when Marketing Associations

 But, let’s start calling it as it is.
-Let’s look at the following example: A young businessman with a wife and a young child decides that he wants to become more active in the community.
+Let’s look at the following example.
+A young businessman with a wife and a young child decides that he wants to become more active in the community.

 There just isn’t time left for them to be involved in anything else.
-Therefore, if the individual chooses the Lion’s Club, for example, the Lion’s club takes or “steals” a potential member from the other organizations.
+Therefore, if the individual chooses the Lion’s Club, the club takes or “steals” a potential member from the other organizations.

 The Strategic Point Is